-This is the beach where the Portuguese explorer Vasco da Gama landed in 1498.
+The Portuguese explorer Vasco da Gama landed in Kappad Beach in 1498.
 He was the first European to reach India by sea.
 He came to establish a trade route between his native Portugal and the Malabar coast.
 Kerala has always been famous for its spices and that was also the main reason why ancient traders followed the ‘spice route.
 There was strong demand in Europe for spices like pepper, cardamom, clove, ginger, cinnamon and turmeric.

 There are two beaches in Kappad: one near the bus stand and another a little farther down, known as Vasco da Gama Beach.
 There is a small park near the Vasco da Gama beach.
 The beach is clean.
 The sea looked dark and the waves were gentle.
 Swimming is prohibited.